expert Belgian Malinois Breeders

 ✓ Bred from Verified Champions

-Tarzan's AKC champion sire + Jane's imported Belgian genetics = predictability you can trust✓
+Tarzan’s AKC champion sire + Jane’s imported Belgian genetics = predictable, trustworthy results.

 ✓ 6-Month Minimum Maturity